Having another pair of eyes trained on you can power up your own coaching.

 To ensure that you and your co-coaches are working as equals, the observation and feedback process must be seen as a positive experience.
-You aren’t passing an exam or ticking boxes for competency.
-You, and the observer, are learning and developing together.

-However, it’s not a straightforward task to be open and honest while being positive and non-judgmental when you are feeding back.
+However, it’s not a straightforward task to be open and honest, while being positive and non-judgmental when you are feeding back.

-Excuses are a means of passing the blame onto an external condition.
-For example, a drill that didn’t work could be because the players were being lazy.
-The mature response should be: “I need to ensure the players were more focused”.
-Or “Next time, I will think more about how the players were acting before introducing that drill”.
+However, the mature response should be: "I need to make sure the players were more focused", or “Next time, I’ll think more about the way the players were acting before introducing that drill".

 In other words, which of your actions could you change?